Steam locomotive: Steam circuit

 The steam generated in the boiler fills the space above the water in the partially filled boiler.
 Its maximum working pressure is limited by spring-loaded safety valves.
 It is then collected either in a perforated tube fitted above the water level or by a dome that often houses the regulator valve, or throttle, the purpose of which is to control the amount of steam leaving the boiler.
 The steam then either travels directly along and down a steam pipe to the engine unit or may first pass into the wet header of a superheater, the role of the latter being to improve thermal efficiency and eliminate water droplets suspended in the "saturated steam", the state in which it leaves the boiler.
 On leaving the superheater, the steam exits the dry header of the superheater and passes down a steam pipe, entering the steam chests adjacent to the cylinders of a reciprocating engine.
 Inside each steam chest is a sliding valve that distributes the steam via ports that connect the steam chest to the ends of the cylinder space.
 The role of the valves is twofold: admission of each fresh dose of steam, and exhaust of the used steam once it has done its work.

 The cylinders are double-acting, with steam admitted to each side of the piston in turn.
 In a two-cylinder locomotive, one cylinder is located on each side of the vehicle.
 The cranks are set 90° out of phase.
 During a full rotation of the driving wheel, steam provides four power strokes; each cylinder receives two injections of steam per revolution.
 The first stroke is to the front of the piston and the second stroke to the rear of the piston; hence two working strokes.
 Consequently, two deliveries of steam onto each piston face in the two cylinders generates a full revolution of the driving wheel.
 Each piston is attached to the driving axle on each side by a connecting rod, and the driving wheels are connected together by coupling rods to transmit power from the main driver to the other wheels.
 Note that at the two "dead centres", when the connecting rod is on the same axis as the crankpin on the driving wheel, the connecting rod applies no torque to the wheel.
-Therefore, if both cranksets could be at "dead centre" at the same time, and the wheels should happen to stop in this position, the locomotive could not start moving.
-Therefore, the crankpins are attached to the wheels at a 90° angle to each other, so only one side can be at dead centre at a time.
+The 90° degree phase difference ensures this doesn't happen to both at the same time.